Jinchuan1i/Jinchuan1i.github.io/cs180/proj0/index.md

 <section id="overview">
   <h2 id="overview">Overview</h2>
   <p>
-    In this warm‑up assignment, I examine how camera distance and focal length affect portraits, how changing viewpoint can exaggerate or compress architectural geometry, and how a dolly zoom keeps the subject size roughly constant while the background stretches or compresses.
+    In this project, I examine how camera distance and focal length affect portraits, how changing viewpoint can exaggerate or compress architectural geometry, and how a dolly zoom keeps the subject size roughly constant while the background stretches or compresses.
   </p>
   <p>
-    The key principle is that perspective depends on camera position, not focal length.
+    The key principle is that perspective depends on camera position.
 Zoom controls framing, but only moving the camera changes the relative sizes of near and far objects.
 Each part below isolates these effects by varying one factor at a time and matching framing when needed.
   </p>
 </section>